Updated November 2021

 Timely content can drive impressive results.
 The events taking place within an industry or target market will also help guide your B2B content strategy.
 This includes conferences, trade shows, industry trends, major announcements, new product releases, etc.

-Draft An Editorial Calendar
+Draft A B2B Editorial Calendar

 Without an editorial calendar, any success that you see from your B2B content strategy will essentially be luck.
 An editorial calendar provides a look at all of the assets that are currently in the works to get a clearer view of your ongoing content initiatives.
 This includes the pieces you have on the radar, assets that have been drafted but are pending launch, and published content.

-Key elements to track on within your editorial calendar include:
+A few key elements to track on within your editorial calendar include:

 - Title / topic